 Oh, and they will feed your dog too, who is also welcome to stay over.
 What a beautifully British break!

 We can help!
 If your request availability using the Check Availability button on the Bailiffscourt Hotel & spa family-friendly hotel review page in the CB!
 Hotel Collection, one of our Family Vacation Consultants will follow up to ensure all your needs are met.
 We can also plan comprehensive itineraries for a family vacation in England.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!